msokolov/lux/doc/FAQ.md

 On the query side, the full power of Lucene queries are available via the XQuery function lux:search().
-This function accepts a query and uses Lucene/Solr to search for documents that match the query, so you can embed Lucene queries within an XQuery, and those queries can contain Lucene XML-aware field queries of the type: find a term within a given element or attribute scope.
-The query argument to lux:search() can take one of two
+This function accepts a query and uses Lucene/Solr to search for documents that match the query, so you can embed Lucene queries within an XQuery, and you can sort query results efficiently using fields in the index, without retrieving all the documents.

-forms:
+Those queries can reference all the usual Solr fields, plus they can contain Lucene XML-aware field queries.
+These queries allow you to find a term (or terms, or phrase) within a given element or attribute scope.

+The query argument to lux:search() can take one of two forms:

 1) a string, parsed with an extended version of the classic Lucene query parser.
 The extensions take the form: